Representations of integers as sums of four polygonal numbers and partial theta functions: Proof of Corollary and Corollary

 Cho \cite[Example 3.3]{Cho} computed

 Thus

 Plugging this back into \eqref{eqn:hexagonal1} yields the claim. \end{proof}

 We next prove Corollary \ref{cor:hexagonal2}. \begin{proof}[Proof of Corollary \ref{cor:hexagonal2}] Using \cite[Example 3.4]{Cho}, the argument is essentially identical to the proof of Corollary \ref{cor:hexagonal}, except that in this case it is not immediately obvious that the main term is always positive.
-For this we use multiplicativity to bound
+For this we use multiplicativity to bound, with $\varphi$ denoting Euler's totient function,